reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 So by introspecting the annotation at run-time we can access some common information of all employees and avoid the a lot of repetition if we had to construct a lot of objects.

-Now, we will get into the details of Meta-Annotations, which we used in the example above:
+Now, we will get into the details of meta-annotations, which we used in the example above:

-### Meta Annotations
+### Meta -Annotations

-Meta Annotations are Annotations about Annotations provided by the java.lang.Annotations package that provide information about an annotation.
+Meta-annotations are annotations applied to annotations provided by the java.lang package that provide information about the annotation.

+**Use Cases for meta-annotations:**

+The compiler or the run-time environment needs the additional information below, about the annotation itself, in order to process it:

+	1. Can the annotation be inherited by child classes.
+	1. Does the annotation need to show up in documentation.
+	1. Can the annotation be applied multiple times to the same element.
+	1. The specific element that the annotation applies to, such as class, method, field, etc.
+	1. Does the annotation have to be processed at compile-time or run-time.

 #### `@Inherited`

-Normally an Annotation cannot be inherited but applying the @Inherited annotation to an annotation (meta annotation) allows it to be inherited.
+Normally an annotation cannot be inherited but applying the @Inherited annotation to an annotation (meta annotation) allows it to be inherited.
 For eg:

 ```java
 @Inherited